Administration

 Hint

-Please note that the functions of the Details tile are not available in the mobile view.
+Please note that in the mobile view, the functions of the Details tile are not available.

 How can I display the attributes in a diagram?